 State Income Tax

-Idaho has seven different income tax brackets with withholdings ranging from 1.125% to 6.925%.
-Income tax in Idaho is gradual, meaning that as you earn more, you are subject to a higher tax rate.
-Employers are responsible for withholding the accurate tax amounts from employees paycheck and remitting them on in a timely manner.
+For the 2022 tax year, Idaho State Income Tax was gradual, meaning that as you earn more, you are subject to a higher tax rate.
+This meant that employers were responsible for withholding the accurate tax amounts from employees’ paychecks and remitting them in a timely manner.